quotient-im/Quaternion/README.md

   a thumbnail in the timeline (with the full image downloaded after you click "Save as" or "Open" in the context menu).
 Check out https://github.com/quotient-im/Quaternion/issues/601 for the caveat.
-- `show_noop_events` - set this to 1 to show state events that do not alter the state (you'll see "(repeated)" next to most of those).
+- `show_spammy` ("Show no-effect activity" in the menu) - when set to `false`, this setting tries to clean up the timeline from events that don't contribute to conversation in any reasonable way.
 - `RoomsDock/tags_order` - allows to alter the order of tags in the room list.
 This is a comma-separated list of tags/namespaces;
   a few characters have special meaning as described below.
 If a tag is